yoanmalie/d8-theming-guide/README.md

 	    - core/drupal
 	    - core/jquery
 	    - core/jquery.once

+> We need `core/drupal` in order to take advantage of the `Drupal.behaviors`.
+To include the Drupal core version of jQuery, we add `core/jquery`.
+The final dependency is `core/jquery.once`, a jQuery plugin allowing to only apply a function once to an element.

-Back in our `awesome.info.yml` file, we now add the following lines, to include our new *library* into our theme.
+Back in our `awesome.info.yml` file, we now add the following lines, to include the new declared *library* into our theme.

 	libraries:
 	  - awesome/base